 After setting up your hardware, it’s time to configure your streaming software.
-While there are several options to choose from, we recommend using Streamlabs OBS.
+While there are several options to choose from, we recommend using Streamlabs Desktop.

-Based on the popular Open Broadcasting Software platform, Streamlabs OBS is quick and easy to use—plus, it offers tons of customizable alerts, themes, widgets and more.
-Best of all, Streamlabs OBS is available for free on PC and Mac.
+Based on the popular Open Broadcasting Software platform, Streamlabs Desktop is quick and easy to use—plus, it offers tons of customizable alerts, themes, widgets and more.
+Best of all, Streamlabs Desktop is available for free on PC and Mac.

 Connect your Twitch account.

-After downloading and installing the Streamlabs OBS, open up the software and log in to your Twitch account.
+After downloading and installing the Streamlabs Desktop, open up the software and log in to your Twitch account.
 If you don’t have a Twitch account, you can sign up for free here.

 Optimize your settings.

 Select Your Microphone and Webcam

 Make sure your webcam and USB microphone (or recording interface/mixer) are plugged in.
 Then select the corresponding inputs using the webcam and mic dropdown menus.
 You will be able to change these inputs from the dashboard as well.